tsyber1an/entgo-example/README.md

     generate.go
 ```

-You will find it has the same structure as we describe in the beginning, plus an aadditional method:
+You will find it has the same structure as we describe in the beginning, plus an additional method:
 ```
 func (Player) Edges() []ent.Edge {
 	return nil
 }
 ```

 Now, you can copy your `Field()` method into `./ent/schema/player.go`.
-To verify that you did all right, run `describe` command, you should get something like bellow:
+To verify that you did all right, run `describe` command, you should get something like the below:
 ```
 ➜  entgo-example git:(main) go run entgo.io/ent/cmd/ent describe ./ent/schema
 Player: